 Assessment is carried out by a variety of methods including coursework, examinations and a dissertation.

-Professional qualifications related to the field of International Human Resource Management and work experience in an associated area will be considered.
+This course requires a UK 2:2 (Honours) or equivalent.
+Professional qualifications related to the field of International Human Resource Management and/or experience in an associated area will also be considered.

 International & EU requirements